ellipsisComma/weird-waves/README.md

 Both the path and the filetype can be modified in the `showPath()` function in `main.js`.

+### Schedule filepaths

+The default filepath for schedule files, relative to the index page, is `.schedules/schedule-[date].json`.

+Both the path and the filetype can be modified in the `schedulePath()` function in `main.js`.

 ### Bangers

 Marking a show as with `"banger": true` lets the show be selected at random when pressing the "+ Banger" button in the Booth.